-3.5 LEDs
+3.6 LEDs

-There are two LEDs on the R-31JP.
+There are two LEDs on the R-515JC.
 The LEDs indicate the current operating mode of the board.
 They also provide visual confirmation that power is applied.

-The LEDs light up depending on the operating mode, which in turn is determined by the position of the slide switch.
-The MON LED (red) is lit when the R-31JP (with an 89C52/87C52) is run with the monitor program in the lower 32K of memory.
+The LEDs light up depending on the operating mode which in turn is determined by the position of the slide switch.
+The MON LED (red) is lit when the R-515JC is run with the monitor program in the lower 32K of memory.
 The RUN LED (green) is lit when the board is operated with the RAM in the lower 32K of memory.
-Both LED's will be lit when BASIC is active on the board.